Hecatron/grbd.github.io/content/posts/code/gtksharp.1.toolkits.md

 The final toolkit I tried looking into was GtkSharp.
 This seems to be a lot more mature than the other toolkits in relation to .Net with bug fixes and patches.
 There does seem to be a bit of confusion over which version to use and how to set it up.
-After a fair bit of digging around online I finally managed to figure out how to get a basic GTK3 based GTKSharp Application up and running under .Net.
+After a fair bit of digging around online I finally managed to figure out how to get a basic GTK3 based GtkSharp Application up and running under .Net.
 Given that some of the documentation is still a bit sparse when it comes to the GTK3 version I figured I'd put some information up on how to get it going with Visual Studio.